openbmc/phosphor-ipmi-flash/docs/flash_update.md

 plans to use as this buffer region.
 The BMC returns the address to host program so it can configure the PCIe MMIO registers properly for that address.

-As an example, the 64-KiB region the Iceblink OpenBmc image will use for this approach is the last 64-KiB of the VGA reserved region: `0x47ff0000`.
+As an example, a 64-KiB region a platform can use for this approach is the last 64-KiB of the VGA reserved region: `0x47ff0000`.

 ### LPC